 Where is tuberculosis most common?

 Tuberculosis is present all over the world.
 It is now less common in industrialised countries but much more frequent in Sub-Saharan Africa, Asia and Eastern Europe.
+The image below shows the incidence of TB per 100,000 population per year for 2019 and was taken from the WHO Global tuberculosis report 2020.

 Who gets tuberculosis?